 One of its newest family members is the Max Total 16 (MT16), a combination full-body machine that’s a cross between a stair stepper and an elliptical.

-Bowflex recently sent us a review unit.
-We’ve spent hours testing the machine and its virtual platform, JRNY.
+Bowflex sent us a review unit, and we’ve thoroughly tested the machine and its virtual platform, JRNY.
 Our in-depth review covers the pros and cons.
 With a price tag of over $2,000, it’s a big investment for your home fitness.
 Is it worth the money?
 Read our hands-on Bowflex Max Total 16 review to find out!

 What Is the Bowflex Max Total 16?